Updated: Feb 10

 Reading for Jan-March

-So far this year I have read 11 books and listened to 5 audio books.
-Some of them I have reviewed separately on this blog, you can click the links to read more about those
+I read 11 books and listened to 5 audio books in Q1 of 2020.
+Some of them I reviewed separately on this blog, you can click the links to read more about those.

 1. Richard Branson - Screw It, Let's Do It If you enjoy stories about successful entrepreneurs and business people then this is a great book.
 Richard Branson is one of the biggest characters out there as you probably already know.
 I loved reading about all of the challenges he faced whilst building his empire (and continues to face based on the Aviation crisis due to Covid-19)